 Recently Adopted Accounting Pronouncements

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
-ASU No. 2023-09 requires additional tax disclosures, predominantly related to the effective income tax rate reconciliation and income taxes paid.
-We adopted ASU No. 2023-09 as of January 31, 2026 on a prospective basis and have included the relevant disclosures in Note 13, Income Taxes.
-Recently Issued Accounting Pronouncements
+ASU No. 2023-09 will require additional tax disclosures, predominantly related to the effective income tax rate reconciliation and income taxes paid.
+ASU No. 2023-09 will be effective for us for annual periods beginning after December 15, 2024.
+Early adoption is permitted.
+We are currently evaluating the impact of this pronouncement on our consolidated financial statements.

 In November 2024, the FASB issued ASU No. 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures.
 ASU No. 2024-03 requires additional disclosure on specific expense categories included in the expense captions presented on the statements of operations, and may be applied prospectively or retrospectively.
-ASU No. 2024-03 is effective for annual reporting periods beginning after December
+ASU No. 2024-03 is effective for annual reporting periods beginning after December 15, 2026 and for interim reporting periods beginning after December 15, 2027.
+Early adoption is permitted.
+We are currently evaluating the impact of this pronouncement on our consolidated financial statements.

 About New Standards Disclosures